Energetic Nutrition

 Q. Should I expect any additional bleeding while using Vitalzym for fibroids?

-Q. Is there a certain time during my cycle when I should begin taking Vitalzym for fibroids or can I start taking it at anytime?
+Q. Is there a certain time during my menstrual cycle when I should begin taking Vitalzym for fibroids or can I start taking it at any time?

-Q. I read that some women with large fibroids use up to 30 Vitalzym caps a day.
+Q. I read that some women with large fibroids take up to 10 Vitalzym caps per day.
 Is this necessary?
-Or should I initially start at 15 and see if there are results at that dosage?
+Or should I initially start at 8 and see if there are results at that dosage?

 A. Large, mature fibroids can be stubborn and may need higher doses of enzymes to help break them down.
-You can take 15 per day for 4 months and then have an ultrasound.
-If there are no signs of shrinkage you can increase your dose for 3 more months and then have another ultrasound.
+You can take 8 Vitalzym Extra Strength per day (in divided doses on an empty stomach) for 4 months and then have an ultrasound.
+If there are no signs of shrinkage you can increase your dose up to 12 capsules per day for 3 more months and then have another ultrasound.

-A. DO NOT take Vitalzym for fibroids if you are pregnant.
+A. DO NOT take Vitalzym for fibroids if you are PREGNANT.
 While a fibroid is being lysed away pockets of estrogen are sometimes released.
 Any increase in estrogen during pregnancy could cause miscarriage.
-The article written by Dr. Wong, Increasing Fertility and Maintaining Pregnancy Naturally, talks about using enzymes during pregnancy to prevent miscarriage.
-This article indicates that it is safe to take enzymes while pregnant (except to fight fibroids).
-HOWEVER, VITALZYM HAS NOT BEEN TESTED ON PREGNANT AND NURSING WOMEN, SO USE ONLY WITH THE GUIDANCE OF YOUR HEALTH CARE PROFESSIONAL.
+VITALZYM HAS NOT BEEN TESTED ON PREGNANT OR NURSING WOMEN, SO USE ONLY WITH THE GUIDANCE OF YOUR HEALTH CARE PROFESSIONAL.

 Q. Can I still get pregnant after I shrink my fibroids with Vitalzym?

-A. Vitalzym will not damage your organs.
-Vitalzym does not affect your hormones directly, either.
+A. Vitalzym will not damage your organs, nor does it directly affect your hormones.
 Vitalzym itself would not prevent you from becoming pregnant after shrinking your fibroids.
-Of course, if you have some other condition that would prevent a successful pregnancy, or a really damaged uterus, shrinking your fibroids and taking Vitalzym will not correct that situation.
-It is NOT advisable to take Vitalzym to shrink fibroids while pregnant, though.
-While a fibroid is being lysed away pockets of estrogen are sometimes released.
-Any increase in estrogen during pregnancy could cause miscarriage.
+However, if you have some other condition that would prevent a successful pregnancy, or a damaged uterus, shrinking your fibroids and taking Vitalzym will not correct that situation.

 Taking Vitalzym for Women’s Health Issues